onlyquake/xonotic-wiki/Blender_to_IQM.markdown

  \# Go to scripts \> export \> inter-quake-model.
  \# Now make sure bounding boxes and meshes are both highlighted in the script window.
  \# Export to a file path of your choosing, /path/to/umbra.iqm.
 Put the names of all the animations in the animations box, using commas for multiple anims.
 Then hit the export button and hopefully it will work without any errors.
- \# Your model will need a .framegroups file to be used in Xonotic, look at the example file at the beginning of this article or check the [[Framegroups]] section of this wiki.
+ \# Your model will need a .framegroups file to be used in Xonotic, look at the example file at the beginning of this article or check the [Framegroups][Framegroups] section of this wiki.

 ### Notes